What is the District Plan Review?

 How are the Draft Provisions Developed?

 Development of the draft provisions goes through a rigorous process.
 First, a report is prepared that documents the statutory context and issues associated with a plan topic or chapter.
 The report then assesses the effectiveness of the options and the costs and benefits of each option.
 Conceptual provisions are then brought to Council’s Technical Working Group.
 This group consists of key Council staff, consultants and representatives from Environment Canterbury and AECL (Te Runanga O Arowhenua’s environmental consultancy).
 Once the conceptual provisions are agreed, they are then workshopped with Council, after which detailed provisions are developed and then agreed by the Technical Working Group.
-The provisions are then externally peer reviewed, legally reviewed, before being presented to Council for final comment and adoption.
+The provisions are then externally peer reviewed, legally reviewed, before being presented to Council for final comment before inclusion in the Draft Plan.
 This provisions at this stage are only being adopted for consultation as draft provisions.

 To date, drafting of the following chapters have been generally completed: